 Located on a quiet street just a few minutes’ walk from the busy square and transit hub of Alexanderplatz, the Hotel Indigo Berlin is a chic respite from the buzz of Berlin.
 From the lobby to the bar to the rooms, it feels trendy, yet unpretentious, stylish but comfortable and welcoming.
 While some details have clearly been added for the sake of appearance it never feels over-designed.
-In short, it’s a near-perfect base for exploring the dynamic and cutting edge city of Berlin.
+In short, it’s a near-perfect base for exploring the dynamic and cutting-edge city of Berlin.

-The 153 rooms at Hotel Indigo feature high-def flat-screen tvs, which swivel to be viewed from any direction, sofas, small work desks, rain showers, Tassimo coffee machines, minibars, safes, iPod docking stations, and free wifi.
+The 153 rooms at Hotel Indigo feature high-def flat-screen TVs, which swivel to be viewed from any direction, sofas, small work desks, rain showers, Tassimo coffee machines, minibars, safes, iPod docking stations, and free wifi.

 My standard room was compact but well-designed, with no wasted space.
 Deluxe rooms offer a bit more space and executive rooms include balconies, but I found my accommodation roomy enough for one person.
-One one side of my bed, a small desk built into the wall provided work space, while opposite my bed, a sofa offered a comfortable place to relax.
+On one side of my bed, a small desk built into the wall provided workspace, while opposite my bed, a sofa offered a comfortable place to relax.
 Thanks to the swiveling tv, I could watch from either location.
 A small wardrobe provided limited storage space – had I been traveling with my husband we might have struggled to fit all our clothes into it – and there were hooks on the wall opposite to hang my coat and bag, a little touch that helped the smaller space work.

 The bathroom was designed with the same economy of space, with shelves above the toilet and a rainshower with an opaque glass wall that lets in light from the bedroom.
 While the color palette of the lobby is bold and bright, the guest rooms and hallways are more muted, with calming tones of blue and grey accented by the occasional pop of sunny yellow or pastel pink.